domvwt/msc-thesis/thesis/thesis.md

 It is surprising to see that the GNN performance on the anomaly detection task is so strong, given that the anomaly generation process did not follow any pattern or established logic.
 Indeed, it was expected that more of the anomalies would have appeared very similar to the genuine relationships of the majority class and that the model would have struggled to distinguish between the two.

-The random assignment of anomalous edges makes it difficult to reason about the models' performance, and it would be interesting to investigate the performance of the models on a dataset where the anomalies are generated in a more controlled manner.
+The random assignment of anomalous edges makes it difficult to reason about the models’ performance, and it would be interesting to investigate the performance of the models on a dataset where the anomalies are generated in a more controlled manner.
 Trying alternative simulation strategies could help to understand under what conditions the GNN models can detect anomalies and where they struggle.
 It could also be worth performing the same anomaly simulation and identification exercise on established benchmark datasets, such as the Cora citation network [@mccallumAutomatingConstructionInternet2000], to see if the results are consistent.

 The ICIJ dataset is another potential source of data for training a business ownership anomaly classifier.
 Several difficulties would need to be overcome, not least of which is linking this data to another source of legitimate company relationships to serve as negative fraud examples.
 This is a significant challenge because the companies listed by ICIJ are registered in various legal jurisdictions.
 However, having a known set of positive fraud examples would help build the external validity of any subsequent study and offer valuable insight into business ownership fraud.